What You Need to Know About Mechanic, and Repairer Supervisor

 Mechanic & Repairer Supervisor Required Skills

-These are the skills Mechanic, and Repairer Supervisors say are the most useful in their careers:
+When polled, Mechanic, and Repairer Supervisors say the following skills are most frequently used in their jobs:

 Management of Personnel Resources: Motivating, developing, and directing people as they work, identifying the best people for the job.